justinrlee/dcos-notes/distributed-setup.md

 cd 190
 ```

+#### Download the bootstrap script (dcos_generate-config.sh) to the workspace
-In the dcos_190 directory, download the installer (or use some mechanism such as scp to get it over to the bootstrap node and put it in dcos_190):
+In the dcos_190 directory, download the bootstrap script (or use some mechanism such as scp to get it over to the bootstrap node and put it in dcos_190):

 ```bash
 curl -LO https://downloads.dcos.io/dcos/stable/commit/0ce03387884523f02624d3fb56c7fbe2e06e181b/dcos_generate_config.sh
 ```

+#### Create the genconf directory (with your workspace directory)
 Create the genconf directory within the 190 directory

 ```bash
 mkdir genconf
 ```

+#### Create the genconf/ip-detect file

 Use vi to create a genconf/ip-detect file.
 This is used to self-identify the IP address that will be used for internal communication between nodes.
 When run, it should output an IP address that is reachable from all nodes within the cluster (this is also used as the 'hostname' for the DC/OS UI.
 Examples of ip-detect files for different environments are available here: https://dcos.io/docs/1.8/administration/installing/custom/advanced/